M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Stable deformations of symplectic Lie -algebroids

 It should be emphasised that the situations corresponding to $d=2$ and $d=3$ are drastically different.
-In the case $d=2$, the zeroth cohomology is the ``dominant'' degree \ie contains an infinite number of non-trivial classes leading to infinitely many universal deformations of Poisson manifolds, \cf Section \ref{section:Poisson manifolds}.

-On the contrary, for $d=3$, the zeroth cohomology is one-dimensional and thus yields a unique universal deformation of Courant--Dorfman structures given by \eqref{HamiltonianflowCA1}-\eqref{HamiltonianflowCA2}.
-The ``dominant'' degree of $\fGC_3$ being $-3$ \big(\cf Section \ref{section:Cohomology of the full graph complex}\big), it would be desirable to find a construction mapping elements of $H^{-3}(\fGC_3)$ to universal Courant--Dorfman deformations.
-Although it remains unclear how to perform such a construction in the full case, it can be realised at the infinitesimal level using conformal Hamiltonian flows.
+In the case $d=2$, the zeroth cohomology is the ``dominant'' degree \ie contains an infinite number of non-trivial classes leading to infinitely many stable deformations of Poisson manifolds, \cf Section \ref{section:Poisson manifolds}.
+On the contrary, for $d=3$, the zeroth cohomology is one-dimensional and thus yields a unique stable deformation of Courant--Dorfman structures given by \eqref{HamiltonianflowCA1}.
+The ``dominant'' degree of $\fGC_3$ being $-3$ \big(\cf Section \ref{section:Cohomology of the full graph complex}\big), it would be desirable to find a construction mapping elements of $H^{-3}(\fGC_3)$ to Courant--Dorfman deformations.
+This is achieved through Weyl factors, as we now show.